prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

-Note that we used a list of identifiers that are different from what was listed in the supporting material of our paper [AB09]_.
+Note that we used a list of identifiers that are different from what was listed in the supporting material of [AB09]_.
-Since the paper was published, the Protein Data Bank has refined some structures.
-The changes in identifiers are reflected in the dataset above.
+Since the paper was published, the Protein Data Bank has refined some of the structures  and changed their identifiers.
+These changes are reflected to the above list.

 Also note that, it is possible to update this list to include all of the p38 structures currently available in the PDB using the